xiaoqie007/regular-investing-in-box/docs/en/README.md

 Logic is perhaps the clearest example. [*Beyond Feelings: A Guide to Critical Thinking*](https://www.amazon.com/Beyond-Feelings-Guide-Critical-Thinking/dp/0078038189/), which is now on its 9th edition, is the book that first taught me logic.
 One foggy morning I went to the library and searched for *thinking*.
 Among the results I saw *critical thinking*, a combination I had never seen before.
 I chose the book which had been updated the most times, which was *Beyond Feelings* (at the time it was on its 3rd edition).
 Why did I search for thinking?
 Because the day before two people were having a heated debate, and it pained me to discover that I thought they were both right!
 First, this was impossible; second, it meant that I wasn't able to think.
 Or, at least, something was wrong with my way of thinking.
 At that time I was almost 25 years old.

 Even though I'd learned some logic before graduating from college, and even though I had incorrectly assumed that I had very strong logic, I discovered that the difference between knowing nothing and knowing what I knew was very small.
 My goal was very clear, so reading the book gave me more pleasure than pain.
 By the time I finished I felt like an entirely new person!
 But that was an illusion, because I quickly discovered that I still frequently fell for logical fallacies.
 In retrospect, this is not surprising, since every logical fallacy has countless iterations.
 Slowly, this book became the book that I would re-read the most times over the course of my life.
-The mirror effect is ubiquitous, though, and this book that has had a huge impact on my life is [trash](https://www.amazon.com/gp/customer-reviews/R3S1K0E2LMJE8V/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=0078038189) in the eyes of some.
+The mirror effect is ubiquitous/yo͞oˈbikwətəs/, though, and this book that has had a huge impact on my life is [trash](https://www.amazon.com/gp/customer-reviews/R3S1K0E2LMJE8V/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=0078038189) in the eyes of some.

 Was it enough to read this book multiple times?
 No. Several years later, when I was teaching at New Oriental, there was a period during which I taught the writing and logic portions of the GMAT.
 I was extremely glad that I had trained myself in logic for several years, but it was still difficult.
 GMAT questions are often like this:

 >Of the choices below (A, B, C, D, E), which, if correct, would severely weaken the author's argument?

 Looking back, my most valuable periods of self-teaching were repeatedly reading *Beyond Feelings* and teaching logic at New Oriental.
-These two periods of training myself in logic played an indispensable role in my wealth accumulation over the long term.
+These two periods of training myself in logic played an indispensable/ˌindiˈspensəbəl/ role in my wealth/welTH/ accumulation/əˌkyo͞omyəˈlāSHən/ over the long term.

 Earlier, I noted the following:

->More than 130 common cognitive biases have been identified, and I'm sure many more will be discovered.
+>More than 130 common cognitive/ˈkägnətiv/ biases/ˈbīəs/ have been identified/īˈdentəˌfī/, and I'm sure many more will be discovered.

 In my Regular Investing Practice Group, I have repeatedly gone over the reasons for these cognitive biases, their effects, suggestions for how to avoid them, and recent examples.
 But will this be immediately effective?
 It won't.
 Almost everybody is the same, and I am certainly no exception.
-Every once in a while I will discover that I have once again fallen for a logical fallacy that I thought I had already taught myself to avoid.
+Every once in a while I will discover that I have once again fallen for a logical fallacy/ˈfaləsē/ that I thought I had already taught myself to avoid.

 There's another hidden reason why the distance between knowing and doing is so great: